lesliecodes1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 12 - I print the type of file /tmp/iamafile
 Script 13 - I create a symbolic link to /bin/ls in current directory
 Script 14 - I copy HTML files, only if they don't exist in destination or are newer versions
+Script 15 - I move all filenames beginning with an uppercase letter to /tmp/u